Getting to Nicaragua

 At first, I wasn’t sure if the hotel water was on a filter system, but judging from all those who had ice in their glass, I supposed the water was fine (and later found out that to be true).
 But in the meantime, I chose safety and ordered a bottle of water with my complimentary National beer, Toña as I spent the evening watching opening day baseball.
 The locals were very excited for their pastime.

-Today started out with an early morning breakfast buffet which offered fantastic options.
+Today started out with an early morning breakfast buffet.
 The fruit area included two fruits I’ve never seen!
-I opted out of the cereal bar and went for the hot food which included the traditional Nicaraguan breakfast.
+I skipped the cereal bar and went for the hot food which included the traditional Nicaraguan breakfast.
 Eggs made to order, rice and beans, fried plantains, and fried cheese…delicious!
 Another area included a variety of breads…one of the servers was making homemade tortillas…that will be tomorrow’s treat!

 Lunchtime approached and tortilla soup and gambas al ajillo appealed to me.
 Both were rather tasty, though the shrimp could have been cooked a few minutes less.
 Later, the pool called my name again.
 I may actually finish my whole book on this trip…that could be a first.